 Humans are group animals

-There’s a couple of mechanisms in our minds that make us more likely to agree with whoever we spend our time with.
+There are a couple of mechanisms in our minds that make us more likely to agree with whoever we spend our time with.
 For example, a well-known phenomenon that explains part of this behavior is “groupthink“.

 In short, this cognitive bias explains how humans are more likely to agree with whatever the larger group agrees on.
 In other words, we often forget to think for ourselves, and instead just go with the flow.